 Other rules such as approval limit setting, escalation procedures, and total spend authorisations can be easily configured.

-Automation allows initiators, approvers, and managers to monitor progress in real-time, discover bottlenecks, and intervene, if needed, to keep things running smoothly.
+CapEx planning software allows initiators, approvers, and managers to monitor progress in real-time, discover bottlenecks, and intervene, if needed, to keep things running smoothly.
 For example, once an initiator raises a CapEx request, they have complete visibility over where it is, who is it with, and how long has it been with them.
 The initiator can, if necessary, nudge the right person because they know who has it.

 Ultimately, the management dashboards increase visibility from the top down for financial transparency, and from the bottom up for better user confidence.

-With the implementation of CapEx approval software, approved CapEx requisitions are automatically archived allowing you to quickly review information about any activity, past or present, including time-stamped approval decisions, documents, and comments.
+Approved CapEx requisitions are automatically archived allowing you to quickly review information about any activity, past or present, including time-stamped approval decisions, documents, and comments.

 In the event of an audit, this archive is essential, but it can also provide statistical data to analyse spending or workflow metrics over many years.
 Automated retention policies can be applied to purge-down old data to a pre-defined schedule.